hyperledger/identus-docs/documentation/docs/quick-start.md

 }'
 ```

-This request will return a JSON response with an invitation and its URL.
+2. This request will return a JSON response with an invitation and its URL.
 The Verifier Cloud Agent would share this URL as a QR code, and the holder would scan it with the wallet app.

-Copy the `invitationUrl` and the `connectionId`.
+  * Copy the `invitationUrl` and the `connectionId`.

 ### Establish a connection - Holder side
-Now that you have the invitation, it's time for the Holder to accept it.
+3. Now that you have the invitation, it's time for the Holder to accept it.

 #### Demo application
 <Tabs>
 <TabItem value="js" label="Typescript Sample APP">

-1. Open a browser at localhost:3000.
+4. Open a browser at localhost:3000.
-2. Start the Edge Agent by clicking the button.
+5. Start the Edge Agent by clicking the button.
-3. Paste the invitation URL generated in the previous step into the `PrismAgent` connection section and click on Create Connection.
+6. Paste the invitation URL generated in the previous step into the `PrismAgent` connection section and click on Create Connection.

-The application will react when the connection gets established correctly and show a new connection.
+  * The application will react when the connection gets established correctly and show a new connection.

 </TabItem>
 <TabItem value="swift" label="Swift Sample APP">

-1. On the OOB dialog, paste the invitation URL we generated into the `PrismAgent` connection section and click **Validate**.
+4. On the OOB dialog, paste the invitation URL we generated into the `PrismAgent` connection section and click **Validate**.

-​The application will respond once the connection gets established correctly and show a message under messages.
+  * The application will respond once the connection gets established correctly and show a message under messages.

 </TabItem>
 <TabItem value="android" label="Android Sample APP">

-1. Go back to the Application:
+4. Go back to the Application:
-2. Click the floating button at the bottom right corner of the Contacts tab.
+5. Click the floating button at the bottom right corner of the Contacts tab.
-3. On the dialog, paste the invitation URL we generated into the `PrismAgent` connection section and click **Validate**.
+6. On the dialog, paste the invitation URL we generated into the `PrismAgent` connection section and click **Validate**.

-The application will react once the connection gets established correctly and show a message under messages.
+  * The application will react once the connection gets established correctly and show a message under messages.

 </TabItem>
 </Tabs>